How to schedule Google+ Posts

 Once the plugin is installed, a new icon will be added to the Chrome toolbar that is initially 0 and will change to reflect the number of posts that you have scheduled.

-How to Share Posts to Google+ Using Do Share
+How to Schedule and Share Posts to Google+ Using Do Share

 Once installed, go to the blog post that you want to share and click on the yellow Do Share button.
 That will open a new tab for Do Share.
 It's a little tricky at first, so I'll walk you through the process.